informalsystems/quartz/docs/building_apps.md

 - private business logic - this is business logic that executes in the TEE on data that is encrypted on-chain.
 - public control logic - this is the logic that controls the enclave - who runs it, what code it runs, when it runs, etc.

 Each of these three logic written by application developers in the smart contract.
-Only the private business logic additionally requires app devs to write code that wil

 ## Public Business Logic